-The history of health terminologies dates back to the 17th century when English demographer John Graunt decided to study the statistical information about the causes of childhood mortality.
-He found that the rate of childhood mortality below the age of six was 36 percent.
+The history of health terminologies dates back to the 17th century when English demographer John Graunt decided to study the statistical information about mortality.
 The most common causes of death in his “Bills of Mortality” include bloody flux, rising of the light, mortification, griping of the guts and teeth.

-In 1839, an English epidemiologist named William Farr expressed the medical community’s need for standard terminologies.
-He stated that disease has, in many instances, been described using three or four terms, and that each of these terms has been used to describe many different diseases: Inconvenient and quite vague names of diseases have been registered instead of primary diseases.
+In 1839, an English epidemiologist, William Farr, expressed the medical community’s need for standard terminologies.
+He stated that disease has, been described using three or four terms and that each were inconvenient and quite vague names of diseases have been registered instead of primary diseases.

 In 1893, Paris released the Bertillon Classification of Causes of Death.
 A few years later, the International Lists of Causes of Death was published to classify the most common causes of mortality.
 ICD-1 was released in 1900 and eventually fell under the control of the World Health Organization (WHO).